TooTallNate/node-function-class/README.md

 ## createFunction(name, arity, constructor, arguments) → Function<Type>

- * name - `String` - the `name` to set for the created function, must be a string (even containing spaces, unicode, emoji, and otherwise invalid JS identifiers)
+ * name - `String` - the `name` to set for the created function, must be a string (even containing spaces, unicode, emoji, or otherwise invalid JS identifier characters)
  * arity - `Number` - the `length` to set for the created function, must be a positive integer
  * constructor - `Function` - the class constructor to use invoke on the created instance, and inherit from the `prototype` of
  * arguments - `Array` - array of values to invoke `constructor` with

-All arguemnts are optional.
+All arguments are optional.
 You must specify the `invoke` function to execute on the created function instance.

 ``` js